 There are times when the team with the ball fails to advance their possession out of the backcourt and past the half-court line quickly.
 But once the team inbounds the ball, the players have eight seconds of possession to advance.

 After that quick eight-second game, the play is stopped, and the ball is given to the opposing team.
 For years, this rule has been a mainstay in professional basketball games since it's designed to retain a dynamic pace for all basketball matches.
 But what would happen if it didn't exist?

-But if players play with the 8-second rule, teams can strategize quickly and develop an attacking style, making them play faster and harder on the court.
-But as mentioned earlier, this is more popular in professional basketball games, but for junior, high school, NCAA, and ladies leagues, there's a slightly different rule players follow.
+But if players play with the 8-second violation rule, teams can strategize quickly and develop an attacking style, making them play faster and harder on the court.
+As mentioned earlier, this is more popular in professional basketball games, but for junior, high school, NCAA, and women’s leagues, players follow slightly different rules.

 The 10-Second Rule